ranja-sarkar/ranja-sarkar.github.io/_posts/2025-12-02-data-visualization.md

 -----

 When it comes to visualizing data, less is more.
-Keeping only what is necessary in the visual not only helps the developer understand what important information the data yields, but also helps the business or audience draw meaning from the visual.
+Keeping only what is necessary in the visual not only helps the developer understand what information the data yields, but also helps the business (audience) user draw meaning from the visual.

 <img width="362" height="57" alt="graph" src="https://github.com/user-attachments/assets/01696333-a3f4-45d1-aa21-d6c01119071b" />